Photo courtesy of Youth FX

 At Youth FX, there is a special importance placed on building trust with the students and putting them at the same level of respect–and responsibility–as the adults in their field.

-“You tell a young person ‘yes’ and they’ll take over the world–in the best way possible,” Meija said.
+“You tell a young person ‘yes’ and they’ll take over the world–in the best way possible,” Mejia said.

 The expectations are high, only because mentors know they have provided the opportunity for students to be proficient and confident filmmakers.

 “We often times run into the way that the word ‘kid’ is used as a slur.
 It’s a way to disrespect young people and diminish what people are capable of,” Easton said.

 Some members already have their own set of keys to the new building so they can come in and work in the editing room or open space whenever they want.
 It’s something earned over years in the program and allow the students to hone in on their skills their own time.

 “Putting young people in a position of power and actually giving them–literally and metaphorically–keys to the whole organization is an important part of it,” Suchak explains.

 “A lot of youth programs tell you and teach you what to do but they don’t give you the tool and say ‘now that you’ve learned it, you can use this tool whenever you want.’
 Access, to me, is the number one reason to me that we have an issue in this country with a real racial and class divide.
 Not only who’s making films, but the content, all of it.
 Those stories are not being told because those people do not have access to the tools… That’s what we’re trying to unlock for people.”